stormdirus2/Memento-Mori/README.md

 Using blocks that usually require tools to mine, you can adjust your mining speed to that of a stone pickaxe.
 Albeit, with the harvest level staying at wooden.

 Finally, potential hosts will spawn upon death - and over time while incorporeal.
-Hosts may spawn in such a fashion as to protect themselves from the sun.
 </details>

 ######